Skip to main content

 Physiological and Psychological Stress in Students

 In the lab, we are estimating physiological stress levels in students with salivary cortisol assays.
-Used along surveys to measure emotional stress, these types of data help us better understand the causal relationships between immunity, psychological and physiological stress.
+Used along with the surveys to measure emotional stress, these types of data help us better understand the causal relationships between immunity, psychological, and physiological stress.